• Skip to primary navigation

 An offset smoker is one of the most classic barbecue smoker designs.
 Offset smokers feature a large horizontal chamber where the food smokes and a small chamber “offset” to one side where the charcoal and wood burn, called a firebox.

 Offset smokers are also known as barrel, horizontal, or side firebox or cookers.
-They are most commonly referred to as a “stick burners.”
+They are most commonly referred to as “stick burners.”
 It gets this name because wood logs are the primary source of fuel to heat the smoker and cook the meat.

 Offset smokers are relatively large, with shelves capable of handling multiple racks of ribs, briskets, pork butts, poultry, or a combination.